motioneye-project/motioneyeos/utils/checkpackagelib/readme.txt

 - when there is no other reason for ordering, use alphabetical order (e.g. keep the check functions in alphabetical order, keep the imports in alphabetical order, and so on).
-- use pyflakes to detect and fix potential problems.
-- use pep8 formatting.
 - keep in mind that for every class the method before() will be called before any line is served to be checked by the method check_line().
 A class that checks the filename should only implement the method before().
 A function that